elixir-webrtc/ex_webrtc/guides/intro.md

 ```

 Now we can handle the remote tracks and match them with the tracks that we are going to send.
-We need to be careful not to send packets from audio track on a video track by mistake!
+We need to be careful not to send packets from the audio track on a video track by mistake!

 ```elixir
 @impl true